ShihabMahmod/Event-Reminder-App/README.md

 **Manage Offline Data**

-- The app supports offline usage, allowing you to add, edit, and delete events even    without an internet connection.
+- The app supports offline usage, allowing you to add and edit events even    without an internet connection.

 - Offline data will sync with the server once the device is back online.